 Idaho Nursing Programs and Degrees Guide

 The following guide contains important information on the undergraduate and graduate nursing programs offered by the colleges and universities in Idaho.
 Students can pick from numerous nursing concentrations at many schools, including adult gerontology nurse practitioner, nursing populations, family nurse practitioner, and nursing education.
 Students also have alternative options to earning a nursing degree.
-Online universities, such as Kaplan University, offer bachelor’s and master’s degree programs that allow students to fulfill degree requirements from the comfort of their homes and to complete any necessary clinical requirements in their hometown.
+Select schools also offer online bachelor’s and master’s nursing degree programs that allow students to fulfill degree requirements from a distance while completing the necessary clinical requirements in their hometowns.

 - 6 colleges and universities offer a bachelor’s degree in nursing.

 - 3 colleges and universities offer a master’s or advanced degree in nursing.